raspberrypilearning/cd-beginner-wearables-sushi/en/step_5.md

 title: Tips if you're having difficulties sewing
 ---

 + Practice makes perfect!
 If you have never sewn before it can be quite tricky in the beginning.
-Don't worry, you'll get the hang of it ☺︎
+Don't worry, you'll get the hang of it.

 + This video might be helpful if you are new to sewing: [dojo.soy/wear-stitches](http://dojo.soy/wear-stitches){:target="_blank"}